Utility player: American football

 The "offense/offensive weapon" (also known as OW) is an offensive player that can play multiple offensive positions.
 The OW role contains, but is not limited to, players that can play quarterback, running back, tight end, and wide receiver.
-Kordell Stewart was the first player to be used in this role back in the 1990s, but it became popular in the early 2010s.
-Back when Stewart played this role, it was known as the "Slash" role.
+Kordell Stewart was the first player to be used in this role back in the 1990s, but it became popular in the early 2010s.Back when Stewart played this role, it was known as the "Slash" role.
 The Jacksonville Jaguars' OW Denard Robinson was the first to be officially an OW.
 Recent examples of the OW position include former New York Giants quarterback Joe Webb, Atlanta Falcons running back Cordarrelle Patterson, and New Orleans Saints quarterback Taysom Hill.
 Webb has also played wide receiver throughout his career, while Hill has lined up at every offensive position with the exception of offensive lineman.
 Hill also plays special teams as a gunner and kick returner.

-The Arena Football League, for many years, made almost all of its players, with the exception of two players on each side (always a quarterback, a kicker (the quarterback and kicker were never on the field at the same time) and usually a wide receiver and two defensive backs), play both sides of the ball; this was known as "ironman".
-The "ironman" concept was dropped in 2007.
+The Arena Football League often used ironman players on both sides of the ball with some exceptions that allowed specialist quarterbacks, kickers, wide receivers and defensive backs play both sides of the ball.
+The league returned to the full use of specialists in 2007.
+The now-defunct NFL Europe used specialists in the same fashion as the NFL itself.

-With the exception of the now defunct NFL Europe, almost all European American Football leagues have players that play offense, defense, and special teams.
-Especially when the number of "American" players is limited, they are often on the field for as many snaps as possible, both on offense and defense.
+At lower levels of the sport, especially those outside the American high school and college system, it is common for teams to not have enough players to field offensive & defensive specialist groups.
+In this case the players will rotate between offense, defense, and special teams.
+Players with particular talent or athleticism may take part in as many snaps as possible to give their team a better chance of winning.